CasianBlanaru/Storybook/Documentation/TYPO3VersionCompatibility.md

     -   Supporting **v11 and v12** is more feasible.
     -   Supporting **v10** as well significantly increases complexity.
 2.  **Conditional Logic**: Use `TYPO3\CMS\Core\Core\Environment::isVersion()` or `TYPO3_branch` checks for minor API differences or registration methods if absolutely necessary, but try to avoid excessive branching in code logic.
-3.  **Separate Branches/Releases**: For very significant differences (like targeting v10 vs v11/v12), maintaining separate major versions of the extension aligned with TYPO3 major versions might be cleaner (e.g., `my_fluid_storybook` v1.x for TYPO3 v11, v2.x for TYPO3 v12).
+3.  **Separate Branches/Releases**: For very significant differences (like targeting v10 vs v11/v12), maintaining separate major versions of the extension aligned with TYPO3 major versions might be cleaner (e.g., `fluid_storybook` v1.x for TYPO3 v11, v2.x for TYPO3 v12).
 4.  **Focus on PSR Standards**: Using PSR-15 middleware for the API endpoint could improve compatibility and modernity across versions (v10+).

-## Conclusion for `my_fluid_storybook`
+## Conclusion for `fluid_storybook`

 -   **Supporting TYPO3 v11 alongside v12**: Achievable with moderate effort, primarily refactoring PHP 8.0/8.1 features and testing API/routing configurations.
 -   **Adding TYPO3 v10 support**: High effort.
 Would require significant PHP downgrades and changes to command/routing registration.
 This might compromise code quality and modern practices if trying to maintain a single codebase.
 It might be better to consider a separate, simplified version or branch for v10 if essential.